Vision & Mission

 Our Press Release Boilerplate

 Matter of Trust is a 501(c)(3) environmental public charity established in 1998.
-We have two locations in San Francisco, California: our showcase Eco-Home with urban edible garden and our Eco-Industrial Hub – a working model factory with exhibit hall.
-We also promote cottage-industry through our Clean Wave progream which collects natural waste fibers and felts them into mats for oil spills, soil remediaion, seagrass and kelp restoration projects, now with 60+ Global Hub Partners.
+We have two locations in San Francisco, California: our showcase Eco-Home with urban edible garden and our Eco-Industrial Hub – our flagship, working model factory with exhibit hall.
+We also promote cottage-industry through our Hair Matters program which collects natural waste fibers and felts them into mats for oil spills, soil remediation, seagrass and kelp restoration projects, now with 116+ Global Hub Partners.

-The outpouring of hair, fur, and fleece donors around the world, led us to develop and launch our environmental social media platform, TheHumSum.org for Humanity Adding Solutions.
+Hair, fur, wool and fleece donors around the world, led us to develop and launch our environmental social media platform, TheHumSum.org for Humanity Adding Solutions.

-Because we work with youth and the young at heart, we celebrate optimism for the future and promote ecology (the study of how life thrives in habitats from city apartments to rainforests).
+Our Eco-Academy works with youth and the young at heart.
+We celebrate optimism for the future, spotlighting biomimicry (asking nature first) and ecology (the study of how life thrives in habitats – from forests to cities).

-All of our programs (in-house and fiscal sponsorships) link surplus with needs – spotlighting re-use, research and renewable resources.
+All of our programs (in-house, in the field and fiscal sponsorships) link surplus with needs and concentrate on re-use, research and renewable resources.
 Join in today!

 Our front door gate at the Eco-Home, made out of 60% recycled auto parts by Daniel Macchiarini.